prysmaticlabs/documentation/website/docs/install/install-with-script.md

 <div class="admonition admonition-caution alert alert--warning">
   <div class="admonition-content">
       <p><strong>Running an execution node will be required after The Merge</strong>.
-We strongly encourage you to begin running an execution client immediately.</p>
+We strongly encourage you to begin running an execution client (like Nethermind, Besu, or Geth) immediately.</p>
   </div>
 </div>

-If you can’t run a full node, TODO.
+If you don't have 32 ETH to stake, <a href='https://ethereum.org/en/staking/pools/'>pooled staking</a> gives you a way to stake with less than 32 ETH.
+If you can't run a full node, <a href='https://ethereum.org/en/staking/saas/'>staking as a service</a> lets you delegate hardware management to a third party.

 ## Step 2: Review best practices